Preamp-Library/Acustica-Audio/README.md

 Send the .png file to the email below, with clear information about which plug in the snapshot is from.
 If there are more preamps in the plug in, then please include which number preamp it is.

 Send snapshots to this email:   preamp-library@protonmail.com

+Thanks, I hope you will enjoy the library.